"So, I looked up Finasteride on Google and I get all sorts of results and I don’t know what to believe..."

 Why should I use this treatment?

-Finasteride has been used as a treatment for male pattern baldness for over 20 years and is the most effective prescription treatment for male pattern hair loss.
+Finasteride has been used as a treatment for male pattern baldness for over 20 years and is an effective prescription treatment for male pattern hair loss.
 There are plenty of significant medical journals that capture data from thousands of patients worldwide and testify to Finasteride’s efficacy and safety.

 Millions of people around the world take Finasteride on a daily basis, over 1 million of which are estimated to be taking it for hair loss in the United States alone.
 Despite the rare side effects of Finasteride, it is still the most effective medication at slowing male pattern hair loss and is effective in up to 90% of men who take it.